-Kasita is a smart, modern micro home designed to fit in the heart of the city, open lots, or right in your backyard.
+Kasita is a smart, modern, micro home designed to fit in the heart of the city, open lots, or right in your backyard.
+Our spaces can be used in many ways, from backyard apartments to workforce housing to rural retreats.

 What is Kasita?